mvernacc/portfolio/docs/engineering_notes/filters_savgol_vs_butter.md

 In signal processing terms, this means we require a filter with:

-- Gain of 1 in the pass band
+- Gain magnitude of 1 in the pass band
 - Zero phase delay

 ???
 "Zero delay with non-causal filters"